Monitor Windows Registry data

-- Set the Host name value.
+- In the Host field, set the host name value.
 You have several choices for this setting.
 Learn more about setting the host value in About hosts.

 Host only sets the host field in the resulting events.
 It does not direct Splunk Enterprise to look on a specific host on your network.

-- Set the Index that Splunk Enterprise should send data to.
-Leave the value as "default", unless you have defined multiple indexes to handle different types of events.
-In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this dropdown box.
+- In the Index field, set the index that Splunk Enterprise should send data to.
+Leave the value as "default" unless you have defined multiple indexes to handle different types of events.
+In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this drop-down box.